learningequality/kolibri-docs/docs/install/raspberry_pi_manual.rst

   * **System time** isn't set properly or resets during power-off.
 This causes errors while downloading software.
 For instance, SSL certificates for online sources will fail to validate.
 Ensure that you have the right timezone in ``/etc/timezone`` and that the clock is set properly by running ``sudo ntpd -gq``.

   * **Storage space** is often scarce.
-If you have a USB source for additional storage, you can use the ``kolibri manage movedirectory`` command or create your own symbolic links to have the data folder located elsewhere.
+If you have a USB source for additional storage, you can use the ``kolibri manage content movedirectory`` command or create your own symbolic links to have the data folder located elsewhere.

     Using the built-in management command: